astha24verma/face-recognition-app/README.md

 2. Start the backend server: `cd ../backend && npm run dev`
 3. Access the application at `http://localhost:3000`

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-Stay tuned for updates and new features as I continue to enhance this face recognition application! ♡
+Stay tuned for updates ♡